 Interest Rate Risk.
-As of March 31, 2009, we had cash and cash equivalents and short term investments of \$39.1 million.
-Cash and cash equivalents consisted of cash, highly liquid money market instruments and commercial paper with maturities of 90 days or less.
+As of June 30, 2009, we had cash and cash equivalents and short term investments of \$38.4 million.
+Cash and cash equivalents consisted of cash, highly liquid money market instruments.
 Short-term investments consisted of debt securities with maturities of more than three months but less than twelve months.
 Because of the short maturities of those instruments, a sudden change in market interest rates would not have a material impact on the fair value of the portfolio.
 We would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest on our portfolio.
-A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at March 31, 2009 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
+A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at June 30, 2009 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
 Declines in interest rates over time will result in decreased interest income.

-As of March 31, 2009, we held auction-rate securities with a par value of \$1.0 million.
-Auction-rate securities are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
+As of June 30, 2009, we held auction-rate securities ("ARS") with a par value of \$1.0 million.
+ARS are variable rate debt instruments whose interest rates are reset through a "dutch" auction process at regular intervals, typically every 28 days.
 A portion of these securities are insured by third party bond insurers and are collateralized by student loans guaranteed by governmental agencies and private entities.
 The liquidity of the securities has been negatively impacted by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies.
-All of our auction-rate securities have failed to sell at auction since February 2008 due to an insufficient number of bidders.
-We reviewed the value of these securities for impairment as of March 31, 2009, and concluded that these securities continued to be temporarily impaired.
+All of our ARS have failed to sell at auction since February 2008 due to an insufficient number of bidders.
+The only activity associated with these instruments since February 2008 was the repurchase of \$500,000 of ARS at par by issuers.
+We do not believe that the student loans backing these securities, the principal of these assets, is at risk.
+Furthermore, we intend to hold these securities until the credit markets recover and these securities resume pricing at or near par and it is not more likely than not that the we will be required to sell the securities before recovery of the principal.
+We reviewed the value of these securities for impairment as of June 30, 2009, and concluded that these securities continued to be temporarily impaired.
 During the year ended December 31, 2008, there was an unrealized loss of \$282,000 recorded as a component of accumulated other comprehensive income related to these auction rate securities.
-There was no additional impairment recorded during the three months ended March 31, 2009.
-In future periods, the estimated fair value of our auction-rate securities could decline further based on market conditions, which could result in additional impairment.
+There was no additional impairment recorded during the six months ended June 30, 2009.
+In future periods, the estimated fair value of our ARS could decline further based on market conditions, which could result in additional impairment.

 Foreign Currency and Exchange Risk.
 Certain of our sales contracts are denominated in a currency other than the functional currency of the selling entity.
 Therefore, a portion of our revenue is subject to foreign currency risks.
-The effect of an immediate 10% adverse change in exchange rates on foreign currency denominated receivables as of March 31, 2009 would result in a loss of an immediate amount.
-As of March 31, 2009, we did not have outstanding hedging contracts, although we may enter into such contracts in the future.
+The effect of an immediate 10% adverse change in exchange rates on foreign currency denominated receivables as of June 30, 2009 would result in a loss of an immaterial amount.
+As of June 30, 2009, we did not have outstanding hedging contracts, although we may enter into such contracts in the future.
 We intend to monitor our foreign currency exposure.
 Future exchange rate fluctuations may have a material negative impact on our business.